 Milk Thistle Supports Brain Health

 Just like our cochlear hair cells, our brain cells are also susceptible to oxidative damage induced by ROS.
 In fact, our brain has highly specialized anti-oxidant systems due to the active nature of our brains.
 Our brains are constantly producing ROS because of its high energy demand.
 Some of these ROS even originate from the neurotransmitters in our brain.
 For example, upon metabolism of dopamine, strong oxidative metabolites can be generated.
 Usually our brain has the proper defense mechanisms against these ROS.
 However, sometimes our brains need a little bit of extra help.
-For example, as we age our anti-oxidant defenses start to decline, which leads to a higher susceptibility to oxidative stress in the brain.
 Milk thistle, being a great oxidation regulating ingredient, can quite robustly protect the brain from ROS.
-However, there are many oxidation regulating ingredients that could exert a general neuroprotective effect by acting as an antioxidant.
+However, there are many oxidation regulating ingredients that could exert a general neuroprotective effect.
 What makes milk thistle unique is that it can work on various different systems throughout the brain that are involved in keeping our brains healthy.

 Nitric Oxide Synthase Diagram

 Another good strategy for protecting our brains is making sure our brain is able to adapt and change.
 The main process behind this adaption and change in our brains is called neuroplasticity.
 Neuroplasticity is dependent on a whole host of factors.
 However, of the main drivers behind neuroplasticity is brain derived neurotrophic factor (BDNF).
 We go into a lot of detail what BDNF is in our blog on 7,8-DHF which we would recommend reading.
 The jist of it is that BDNF binds to the TrKb receptors, which then initiates a large signaling cascade which leads to growth, adaptation, and change in our brains.
 Neuroplasticity is a major neuroprotective mechanism in our brains, and reduced neuroplasticity can lead to a whole host of issues such as reduced cognitive function and reduced mood.
 Luckily, the silybin content from a milk thistle supplement is able to enhance neuroplasticity through the BDNF/TrKb pathway.
-By doing this, milk thistle may help enhance learning and memory, boost mood, and help protect our brain from various insults such as oxidation and inflammation.
+By doing this, milk thistle may help enhance learning and memory, boost mood, and help support healthy inflammatory and oxidative responses.